What is Your PC Ran Into a Problem and Needs to Restart Error?

 - Click Next button.
-If possible, click Show more restore points.
+If possible, put a check on Show more restore points option.
 You should now see all restore points that you created earlier.
 Choose one and click Next.

 - Follow the instructions given on your screen to complete the system restore.